worthingtonse/RAIDA_KEY_EXCHANGE/DNS  TXT Records.md

 key | Value | Description
 ---|---|---
-host | Fully Qualified Domain Name | use * for all hosts on the domain. % for specified hosts. raida | 0 through 65,534 | The RAIDA the server can post keys.
-65,534 is for a local RAIDA. dn | 0 through 255 | The coin denomination the server will use to get the keys id | 0 through 16,777,216 | The coin Serial Numaber the server will use to get the keys cp (client_privacy) | 0 -? | Must the client authenticate?
+host | Fully Qualified Domain Name | use * for all hosts on the domain. % for specified hosts. co | 0 through 65,534 | The RAIDA the server can post keys (Coin ID).
+65,534 is for a local RAIDA. sp | 0 | split ID for future use. st | 0-31 | Stripe ID if the coin uses stripes. dn | 0 through 255 | The coin denomination the server will use to get the keys id | 0 through 16,777,216 | The coin Serial Numaber the server will use to get the keys cp (client_privacy) | 0 -? | Must the client authenticate?
 0 for no.